 A searchable index of citations to items published in English about African women such as books, government documents, journal articles, theses and dissertations, selected honors papers, and conference papers.
 Topics include: abortion, arts, cultural roles, demographics, divorce, economics, equality and liberation, nationalism, religion, sex roles, and urbanization.
 Includes some links to full-text.

 An index of citations to English language and multi-lingual periodicals that specialize in African Studies or that consistently cover the African continent.
 The titles indexed in this database represent Africana materials from North America, Europe, Africa, and Asia.
 Topics include: religions, education, economics, and sex and gender studies among others.
 Content spans 1850 - Present.

-A collection of diaries, journals, logbooks, manuscripts, correspondence, scientific and government documents, maps and charts, photographs and early film footage focusing on European and maritime exploration.
+A collection of diaries, journals, logbooks, manuscripts, correspondence, scientific and government documents, maps and charts, photographs and early film footage focusing on European and maritime exploration from the academic publisher Adam Matthew.
 Content spans 1410 - 1920.

 The catalog of the United Sates Department of Agriculture’s National Library.
 Consists of two subsets of records: citations for journal articles that include abstracts and bibliographic records describing monographs, serials, audiovisual materials and online content from around the world.
 Subsets can be searched together or separately.
 Catalog is updated daily.
 A thesaurus and glossary of agricultural terms is also provided.